 A transfer-on-death deed serves the same purpose as a lady bird deed, but there are differences between the two types of deeds.
 Lady bird deeds are only used in five states (Florida, Michigan, Texas, West Virginia, and Vermont) and are not recognized in California.

-California transfer-on-death deeds contain several features that make them popular estate planning tools for California homeowners:
+A California TOD deed form contains several features that make it a popular estate planning tool for California homeowners:

 - Probate Avoidance – A transfer-on-death deed allows homeowners to avoid probate at death.
 When the homeowner dies, the property passes to the beneficiaries named in the deed without having to go through probate.